synergy-design-system/synergy-design-system/packages/metadata/data/layers/interface/component/component:syn-radio-group.md

 The radio group's label.
 Required for proper accessibility.
 If you need to display HTML, use the `label` slot instead.

+### layout

+attribute: `layout`
+reflects: yes
+type: `'horizontal' | 'vertical'`
+default: `'vertical'`

+The layout of the radio group.
+This determines how the radios are displayed.
+This only applies to `syn-radio` elements.
+`syn-radio-button` items are rendered in their own button-group and will always render vertically.

+- `horizontal`: Radios are displayed in a row.
+- `vertical`: Radios are displayed in a column.

 ### name

 attribute: `name`